 Continuous care provided at home or in a facility with a home-like setting for a terminally ill person.
 A terminally ill person has a life expectancy of six months or less.

-A policy option that provides for increases in benefit levels to help pay for expected increases in the costs of long-term care services.
-There are different options to select from: 5% compound, 4% compound, 3% compound, consumer price index, 5% simple, guaranteed purchase option and others that limit the number of years the selected method will inflate.
+The inflation factor increases the daily benefit or monthly benefit and the maximum benefit amount annually to help policy keep up with expected increases in the cost of qualified long term care services.
+Options vary by insurance company and product.
+These include: fixed rates from 1% to 5% compound, consumer price index, 5% simple, guaranteed purchase option and others that limit the number of years the selected method will inflate.

 Termination of a policy when a renewal premium is not paid.

 - Limited Payment Option search for term

 A premium payment option in which the person pays premiums for a set time period.
 After the last premium payment, neither the company nor the person can cancel the policy.
 These plans are more expensive than continuous payment policies; however, their guaranteed fixed payment and no-cancel features make them attractive to some people.